Syzole/Ghost-Simulator/README.txt

 can take its thread to run, making it so that the fear check is never made so by reducing fear max or slowing the ghost fixes this problem

 - No AI was used (it caused more problems than helped), and as commented in our code the addEvidenceToEvidenceList was heavily influenced by my (Arjun Bedi) A4 addGhost function as I found alot of it transferable

--The commit png is a screen shot our commit history for the Github bonus marks